 There are many reasons why someone would want to include yoga into his or her treatment and recovery regimen.
 One of the most obvious benefits that yoga offers to recovery is as a means of low-intensity exercise.
 In this way, yoga is a very approachable and individualized form of physical activity with each person practicing and progressing in his or her own pace.
 Despite the high level of individualization, the benefits tend to be universal: those who practice yoga exhibit marked improvements in energy level, balance, circulation, strength, and flexibility.
 It’s an excellent form of low-impact exercise that is much different from running on a treadmill or lifting free weights.
 As such, despite the challenge posed by some of the more advanced poses, yoga tends to seem like an easier, slower-paced, and more accessible form of physical activity.
 Additionally, yoga helps individuals to cultivate a strong sense of awareness, fosters a sense of focus, allows individuals to better cope with daily stresses, and serves to almost detox the mind.

 The mental benefits to one’s recovery could be considered even more valuable than the physical.
 To the extent of the mental and emotional benefits, yoga could be seen as similar to meditation in that it offers individuals an almost systematic way of achieving mental clarity and serenity.
 However, while meditation is all about focus and clearing the mind, individuals who are practicing yoga clear their minds so that they may focus their consciousness on their movements and form.
 While being low-impact and low intensity, yoga has been frequently described as both a great form of exercise as well as an effective way of ridding oneself of stress, which the body often stores in the form of tense muscles and joints.
 In essence, the practice of yoga is much like physically working the stress and tension out of the body.
-This makes makes yoga great for relapse prevention since individuals can practice yoga when they are feeling stressed or otherwise tempted to relapse.
+This makes yoga great for relapse prevention since individuals can practice yoga when they are feeling stressed or otherwise tempted to relapse.

 Explore Your Recovery Options with the Palm Beach Institute

 Just as there are numerous benefits to incorporating yoga into one’s recovery, addiction treatment has shown to give those suffering from chemical dependency a number of skills essential to achieving lasting sobriety.
 Additionally, since each individual will respond differently to each form of addiction treatment and therapy, the programming offered by alcohol and drug rehabs is highly customizable, ensuring that each patient receives treatments that address his or her specific recovery needs.
 If you or someone you love is suffering from alcoholism or addiction and would like to learn more about rehabilitative treatments, the Palm Beach Institute is here to help.
-Call us today to speak with a knowledgeable recovery specialist and receive a free consultation and assessment.
+Call us at 855-534-3574 or contact us online today to speak with a knowledgeable recovery specialist and receive a free consultation and assessment.
 We’ve helped countless individuals to return to lives of health, happiness, and sobriety; let us do the same for you or your loved one today.